 There are certainly strong protectionist pressures within Europe, partly ideological and traditional, as in France, Italy, and Spain, and partly simply self-interested, as can be found in firms, industries, and labor unions everywhere.
 Pressures will be strong to confine the benefits to European firms, and even to European-owned European firms.
+The a.
+Figures for 1983-85 refer to the Community before the entry of Spain and Portugal.
+Figures for 1986 and later include Spain and Portugal.

-The pressures will be especially strong with respect to government procurement, where they can be avoided only by opening procurement to all, promulgating clear guidelines for tenders, and being willing to punish officials who violate the procedure-something that is difficult to imagine several European governments doing.
+pressures will be especially strong with respect to government procurement, where they can be avoided only by opening procurement to all, promulgating clear guidelines for tenders, and being willing to punish officials who violate the procedure-something that is difficult to imagine several European governments doing.